salex-org/ikea-dirigera-client/README.md

 dirigeraClient := client.Connect(context.Address, context.Port, auth)

-// use dirigeraClient to call the API
+// Use dirigeraClient to call the API
 ```

 ## Install and use the CLI